wandagb/StudyBuddy/README.md

 ## Authors
-StudyBuddy is a project made for CS 35L taught by Professor Paul Eggert at UCLA in Winter 2024.
+**Created by:** Wanda Barahona, Mark Diaz, Teodors Smith, Hugo Sandoval, and Andrew Rubio.
-Created by:
+StudyBuddy was created as a project for CS 35L taught by Professor Paul Eggert at UCLA in Winter 2024.